aleshaleksey/fansys23/08-spell-list.md

 |Limitations|There must be plant life (at least "medium") within 120ft|-2
 |Save|Dex or Str|-1

 **Description**: Vigorous plant life sprouts and grasps at all targets in range.
 Entities that start their turn within the area of effect must succeed a DEX or STR save or be "restrained".
+The save is repeated every turn that an entity is in the area of effect.
 The area of effect is also transformed into difficult terrain for the duration of the spell.

 **Upcast (local)**: Increase the radius by 5ft for every extra 1MP die above 1 of cost paid.